JeffC25/asciiart/README.md

 ### Overview
 A tool that converts images into ASCII art through edge detection and orientation analysis, assigning ASCII characters based on the local angle of each detected edge.

-Written in pure Go using standard libraries and the `disintegration/gift` module.
+Written in pure Go using the `disintegration/gift` module and standard libraries.

 ![image](https://github.com/user-attachments/assets/9e4183e3-b970-4346-8563-5a87e825779c)